edgd1er/nordlynx-transmission/README.md

 This is a docker container that connects to the recommended NordVPN servers through nordvpn client or wireguard,  and starts a SOCKS5 proxy (dante),  an http proxy (tinyproxy) and torrent client (transmission). plain wireguard and nordlynx's wireguard technology are available.

+this container is build for amd64, arm64, arm/v7, arm/v6, two tags are available.
+As of 08/04/22, V3/v4 will be built regularly, as v4 is the version I use.
+I stopped the automatic launch for latest's workflow building.
+v3: transmission v3 + latest nordvpn client.
+v4: transmission v4 + latest nordvpn client.
+latest: transmission v3 + latest nordvpn client.

 Whenever the connection is lost,  nordvpn client has a killswitch to obliterate the connection.